lupyuen/pinephone-nuttx/README.md

 But LVGL is NOT Thread-Safe.
 Thus we need a Mutex to lock the LVGL Widgets, which gets messy.

 For now, it's simpler to run an LVGL Timer to poll for NSH Output.

+Let's add the polling to the LVGL Timer Callback...

 # Poll for NSH Output in LVGL Timer